Digital articles are used for creating channel-neutral content for output to digital and print channels. They are edited in the Digital editor.

 For more information, see Changing the properties of an object or file in Content Station Aurora.

-In a 'digital first' workflow in Content Station, stories are first published to one or more digital output channels such as Adobe AEM, Apple News, Facebook Instant Articles or a custom channel such as a Web CMS.
+In a 'digital first' workflow in Content Station, stories are first published to one or more digital output channels or to a custom channel such as a Web CMS.

 Next, these stories might be re-used in a print publication such as tomorrow's newspaper or next month's magazine.